Irratzo/Containers/content/build_contain.rst

 The `Singularity Docker image <https://quay.io/repository/singularity/singularity>`_ is available from `Quay.io <https://quay.io/>`_.

-.. exercise :: Familiarise yourself with the Docker Singularity image
+.. exercise:: Familiarise yourself with the Docker Singularity image

   - Using your previously acquired Docker knowledge, get the Singularity image for `v3.7.0` and ensure that you can run a Docker